(Updated March 12, 2021)

 I learned about the Small Business Administration Economic Injury Disaster Loans mentioned on the website, and am wondering if my loanout company is eligible to apply?

 Your loanout company may have been eligible for the Small Business Administration Economic Injury Disaster Loan (EIDL) grant if it is an LLC, C-Corp or S-Corp.
 However, legislation passed in December 2020 that allocated additional funding for EIDL grants will only be available to those located in low-income communities, which have suffered at least a 30% economic loss during an 8-week period between March 2, 2020 and December 17, 2021.

 Can I apply for the Paycheck Protection Program (PPP) if I have a loanout company?

 Your loanout company may be eligible for a Small Business Administration PPP loan.
 PPP can be used to cover payroll costs, group health care benefits, interest on a mortgage obligation, rent, under lease agreements in force before February 15, 2020, utilities, for which service began before February 15, 2020 or interest on any debt incurred before February 15, 2020.
 PPP provides an advance of 2.5 times monthly payroll for small businesses, sole proprietors, independent contractors and self-employed individuals.
-Congress allocated additional funding to this program in December 2020, and began accepting loan applications on January 11, 2021.
+Congress allocated additional funding to this program in December 2020 and in March 2021 through the American Rescue Plan, but loan applications must be approved by March 31, 2021.

 Can I apply for a Small Business Administration Economic Injury Disaster Loan and a Paycheck Protection Payment Loan?